mvuco00/KODE/README.md

 - Fetching data from MongoDB
 - Search bar
-- LogIn & SignUp (JWT or Google OAuth)
+- Login & Signup (JWT or Google OAuth)
 - Favourites page with all tutorials that user liked
 - User can add new tutorials and edit them